All Episodes

 Some days we bomb out, not often, but it has happened.

-So again, 800-282-2882 and 800-282, or uh El Rush vote, EIBNet.com.
+So again, 800-282-2882 and 800-282, or El Rushvo at EIBNet.com.

-Let's listen from Politico.com headline women minorities added to roster in Charlotte.
+Headline, women minorities added to roster in Charlotte.

-And the lineup reflects a heavy focus on women and minorities, which is right up Bill Clinton's alley, especially with Hillary halfway around the world in New Zealand.
+Democrat National Convention organizers today released the names of more expected speakers in Charlotte, and the lineup reflects a heavy focus on women and minorities, which is right up Bill Clinton's alley, especially with Hillary halfway around the world in New Zealand.

-Nancy Pelosi and Dingy Harry are among the newly announced speakers.
+Not unexpectedly, Nancy Pelosi and Dingy Harry are among the newly announced speakers.

 They originally were not going to be there.

-Pelosi will lead a special presentation of other female House members, including Representative Representative Rosa Deloro, Donna Edwards, Carolyn Maloney, Gwen Moore, Alison Schwartz, Nydia Velasquez, all that according to CNN.
+Pelosi will lead a special presentation of other female House members, including Representative Rosa DeLauro, Donna Edwards, Carolyn Maloney, Gwen Moore, Allison Schwartz,

-Unclear if they will have full speaking roles or if they'll be just objectify uh just put up on stage.
+Nydia Velasquez, all that according to CNN, unclear if they will have full speaking roles or if they'll be just objectified, just put up on stage so that people say, hey, look, women, of course they're worth.

-That's the thing.
+Well, that's the thing.

-Only an hour of it's televised.
+Only an hour of its televised.

-I don't think this bunch.
+I don't think this bunch, well, it's not even.

 So they are scrambling now.